OPEC+ meeting to set February production levels - RFI

 Members of the OPEC group of oil producers and their partners will meet via videoconference Monday to decide production levels for February, which it hopes to continue boosting.

-The OPEC+ ministerial meeting comes after the Covid-19 pandemic tanked the market for crude in 2020.
+The OPEC+ ministerial meeting comes after the Covid-19 pandemic tanked the market for crude in 2020 and will start earlier than planned, at 1330 GMT.

 Despite a slight recovery of prices towards the end of last year, the 13 members of the Organisation of the Petroleum Exporting Countries (OPEC), led by Saudi Arabia, and their ten allies, led by Russia, are still suffering under a highly volatile market.